-Haddock: Houston is a very diverse and at the same time a very disconnected city, separated largely along economic, and oftentimes racial, lines.
-The traditional suburban subdivision style of development has literally put in place the infrastructure that isolates these communities from each other.
+HADDOCK: Houston is a very diverse and at the same time a very disconnected city, separated largely along economic, and oftentimes racial, lines.
+The traditional suburban subdivision style of development has put in place the infrastructure that isolates these communities from each other.

-Resilient Houston lays out a very forward-looking strategy to address these issues in the very near future and that takes many of these long-time challenges and lets us begin to frame them as opportunities.
+Resilient Houston lays out a very forward-looking strategy to address these issues very shortly and that takes many of these long-time challenges and lets us begin to frame them as opportunities.